mayankjain-sudo/ansible-playbooks/jenkins/README.md

 Example Playbook
 ----------------

-Including an example of how to use your role (for instance, with variables passed in as parameters) is always nice for users too:
+Including an example of how to use your role:

     ---
     - name: jenkins Playbook